 The Substance Abuse and Mental Health Services Administration (SAMHSA) conducts the annual National Survey on Drug Use and Health (NSDUH), a major source of information on substance use, abuse, and dependence among Americans 12 years and older.
-The 2012 report indicate there are 3.7 times as many people using illicit prescription opioids than heroin.
+The 2012 report indicated there are 3.7 times as many people using illicit prescription opioids than heroin.

 White people addicted to drugs are perceived as victims in need of treatment.
 Black people addicted to drugs are perceived as criminals who are sent to jail.
-In black and Hispanic communities, where many drug addicts were incarcerated or treated at methadone clinics, the suburbs saw take-back programs for unused medication, Good Samaritan Laws, naloxone availability with Emergency Medical Service, and, office-based opioid maintenance programs with buprenorphine.
+In Black and Hispanic communities, where many drug addicts were incarcerated or treated at methadone clinics, the suburbs saw take-back programs for unused medication, Good Samaritan Laws, naloxone availability with Emergency Medical Service, and office-based opioid maintenance programs with buprenorphine.
 In general, concern for opioid addiction and overdoses, the vast majority among white people, shifted the US drug policy away from criminalization, to a public health concern.

 Treat Addiction as a Medical Issue

 Most health professionals agree that addicts are more successful when treated in therapeutic environments and that incarceration does little to reduce future drug use.
 The strategies that emerged to reduce overdose risk in the suburbs, naloxone for overdose reversal, and medication- assisted treatments, such as buprenorphine, naltrexone, to address relapse prevention, must be made available in all communities.
 Both types of intervention reestablish addiction as a medical issue and help to reduce the stigma addiction has historically carried.